 - Ranking: It helps to show rankings over a certain duration of time by differentiating the data gathered through color and length of the bars

 - Results of Survey: It is widely used in analyzing the results of a survey to highlight the key aspects and differentiate the data

-- Differentiating small part to entire part: It is widely used to differentiate every part of data to whole part to clearly show the data what the chart is focusing.
+- Differentiating small part to entire part: It is widely used to differentiate every part of data from the whole part to clearly show the data that the chart is focusing on.

 Inappropriate Scenarios to Use Stacked Bar Chart

 - Large data sets: it is not preferable when a large amount of data is presented since it is difficult to analyze the data in large variants